kailash-manasarovar/statement/docs/timeline/2026/march.md

 - I also find myself hugely overwhelmed by the masses of people, lights, and sound and I think this must be post-trauma effects and possibly effects of brain-damaging too.
 - I wanted to just sit quietly somewhere and write, so I asked the help desk at the International Yoga Festival if they could suggest somewhere and they told me to come here.
 - It was only when I looked on the map I realized this is where they had sung the Ramayana all those years ago, my bedroom just overlooking, and how the experience had changed my life for the better.
-- And, like Angalimala Baba, how I had mentioned it regularly during those intense battles with online-stalkers.
+- And, like Angalimala Baba, how I had mentioned it regularly during those intense battles with online-stalkers where my approach tended to be to bombard them with God as much as possible.
+- I think it worked!